jnozzi/cocoadev.com/markdown/NSClassCustomSubclassBindings.md

 *the ending date of the project caldendar

-Then, I set an instance of M<nowiki/>yGanttCell as the General/NSDataCell of the "Gantt" column of the General/NSTableView :
+Then, I set an instance of M<nowiki/>yGanttCell as the NSDataCell of the "Gantt" column of the NSTableView :

-myCell = General/[[MyGanttCell alloc] init];
+myCell = [[MyGanttCell alloc] init];
 ganttCol = [myGantt tableColumnWithIdentifier:@"ganttBars"];
 [ganttCol setDataCell:myCell];

-But then, I'm lost with the bindings : data being the General/NSArrayController that controls the data source (a General/CoreData model, with an Entity "Task" and 3 attributes : taskname, begin, end, I wonder how I can bind these data to the General/NSCell instance or to the General/NSTableColumn ?
+But then, I'm lost with the bindings : data being the NSArrayController that controls the data source (a CoreData model, with an Entity "Task" and 3 attributes : taskname, begin, end, I wonder how I can bind these data to the NSCell instance or to the NSTableColumn ?
 I tried :

     [myCell bind:@"begin" toObject:data withKeyPath:@"arrangedObjects.begin" options:nil];